Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 If the characters deny the cult its sacrifice and either destroy the shambling mound or escape from it, Death House attacks them as they try to leave.
 When they return upstairs, they must roll initiative as they discover several architectural changes:

 - All the windows are bricked up; the bricked-up windows and the outer walls are impervious to the party's weapon attacks and damage-dealing spells.
 - All the doors are gone, replaced by slashing scythe-blades.
-A character must succeed on a DC 15 Dexterity (Acrobatics) check to pass through a blade-trapped doorway unscathed.
+A character must succeed on a DC 15 Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Acrobatics\|Acrobatics]]) check to pass through a blade-trapped doorway unscathed.
 A character who spends 1 minute studying the blades in a particular doorway can try to take advantage of a momentary gap in their repeating movements and make a DC 15 Intelligence check instead.
 Failing either check, a character takes `dice: 2d10|avg` (`2d10`) slashing damage but manages to pass through the doorway.
 Any creature pushed through a doorway must succeed on a DC 15 Dexterity saving throw or take the damage.
 The blades can't be disarmed.
 - Every room that contains a fireplace, an oven, or a stove is filled with poisonous black smoke.
 The room is heavily obscured, and any creature that starts its turn in the smoke must succeed on a DC 10 Constitution saving throw or take `dice: 1d10|avg` (`1d10`) poison damage.
 - The interior walls become rotted and brittle.
-Each 5-foot-section has AC 5 and 5 hit points, and can also be destroyed with a successful DC 10 Strength (Athletics) check.
+Each 5-foot-section has AC 5 and 5 hit points, and can also be destroyed with a successful DC 10 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check.
 Each 5-foot section of wall that's destroyed causes a [[5.
 Mechanics/Bestiary/Beast/Swarm Of Rats.md\|swarm of rats]] to pour out and attack.
 The swarm won't leave the house.

 Keep track of initiative as the characters make their way through the house.
 Once they escape, they advance to 3rd level, and the house does no more to harm them.